Online Registration for ACT Test

 Online registration to a certain extent is an interactive tool in which the user is guided accordingly.
 There are also sample screen shots of filled in registration forms available which guide the test taker to fill the form correctly.

-Cons of ACT Online Test Registration
+Cons of Online Registration

 1. Dependent on Availability of Internet